ksandom/linuxOnStuff/README.md

 # linuxOnStuff
 A repo for workarounds and solutions for getting linux working on different hardware.

+It's made of a few parts

+* Various tools for managing a chroot environment.
-You're probably here for cr.
+ * [CR](http://github.com/ksandom/linuxOnStuff/tree/master/Android/chroot/generic) - You're probably here for this.
+* Documentation